balvig/chili/README.md

 # Chili

-The spicy extension framework.

 Have you ever wanted to test out a new feature on only a subset of users?
 Did that implementation end up being lots of if/else statements embedded in the main code?
-If so, Chili can help!
+If so, Chili can help.

 Chili is built on top of Rails Engines and Deface and allows you to conditionally add new/modify existing views, while leaving the main code untouched.